Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 31. Kindness Adventure Club

-Organize nature walks that emphasize the importance of kindness to animals and the environment.
-Students can clean up a park and plant flowers or trees to learn about caring for the world around them.
-If they've made some kindness rocks, this is a great time to hide them for others to find.
+Students can clean up a park and plant flowers or trees and while learning about ways to protect wildlife habitats.
+If kids have created kindness rocks, this is the perfect opportunity to hide them along trails for others to discover.

 32. Kindness Time Capsule